Participate in the High School Project

 THE INTERVIEW PROCESS (Production)

-The Grand Theatre High School Project has many exciting Production placements available for students such as: wardrobe, props, scenic art, stage management, sound, lighting, photography & marketing.
-Students interested in a production role should fill out the application form linked below in order to book their interview time slot.
+The Grand Theatre High School Project has many exciting Production roles available for students such as: wardrobe, props, scenic art, stage management, sound, photography & marketing.
+Interviews for Production placements will take place from April 7-10, 2026.

 FILL OUT THE APPLICATION FORM HERE